murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 Introduction
 ------------

-The first release of CellOrganizer for Docker contains binaries for the two main functions which this document will cover
+CellOrganizer for Docker contains binaries for the two main functions which this document will cover

 - **img2slml**, the top-level function to train generative models of cell, and
 - **slml2img**, the top-level function to generate simulated instances from a trained generative model.